Explaining the decline of US wind output power density: Results

-System efficiency, i.e. the share of power output compared to power input, as presented in equation \eqref{eq:multiplicative-decomposition}, has declined over the past decade from \unskip\% in 2010 to \unskip\% in 2019, with substantial variability between years (Figure~\ref{fig:decomposition_power_generation-efficiency}).
-A linear regression of a time trend on system efficiency shows that there is a decrease of \unskip percentage points in system efficiency per year.
+System efficiency, i.e. the share of power output compared to power input, has declined over the past two decades from \qtyincludevalue{efficiency_start}{\%} in 2001 to \qtyincludevalue{efficiency_end}{\%} in 2021, with substantial variability between years (\cref{fig:system_efficiency}), caused by annually changing wind conditions.
+Annual variations are eliminated when system efficiency is calculated from power input and power output using long-term average power in the wind.
+In this scenario, system efficiency decreases \unskip percentage points per year on average.

-This variability can be explained by fluctuations in wind conditions between years.
+System efficiency, as defined here, is subject to various characteristics of wind power generation.
+Firstly, system efficiency is negatively correlated to input power density.
 In times of low wind speeds, system efficiency tends to increase, while it tends to decrease in years with high wind speeds.
-The reason is that the efficiency of converting power in the wind into electricity is not uniform over the whole range of wind speeds for wind turbines.
+The reason is that the system efficiency of converting power in the wind into electricity is not uniform over the whole range of wind speeds for wind turbines.
 For low wind speeds, this conversion efficiency is low, it increases with higher wind speeds and decreases again for very high wind speeds.
 For the US, we find that relatively low wind speeds move the fleet of wind turbines into a more optimal range of the conversion efficiency, while higher wind speeds tend to move the fleet out of that range.
-This effect is partly explained by the temporal and spatial aggregation, as high power input or power output values have a larger impact on the average (see section \ref{sec:appendix-ratio-of-avgs}).
-In conclusion, we find that the efficiency of wind turbines declines in wind resource-rich years.
-Figure~\ref{fig:scatter_efficiency_input_power_density} shows the negative correlation between system efficiency and input power density.
-The correlation coefficient between monthly aggregated time series of system efficiency and input power density is $R= \unskip$.
+This effect is partly explained by temporal and spatial aggregation, as high power input or power output values have a larger impact on the average as defined here (see \cref{sec:appendix-ratio-of-avgs}).
+In conclusion, we find that the system efficiency is lower in wind resource-rich years.
+The correlation coefficient between yearly aggregated time series of system efficiency and input power density of all turbines is $\rho= \unskip$ (see also \cref{fig:scatter_efficiency_input_power_density} in the appendix).

-However, even under the assumption of constant input power density, a declining trend in system efficiency can be identified.
-A linear regression model was used to predict a theoretical scenario for the system efficiency in the period 2010--2019, holding input power density constant (see section \ref{subsec:methods-system-efficiency}).
-In this scenario, system efficiency declines with a slightly lower slope of - \unskip percentage points per year, from \unskip\% to \unskip\% (see Figure~\ref{fig:decomposition_power_generation-efficiency}).
-Therefore, we conclude that the increase of input power density is not the only influencing factor for the decline of system efficiency.